Convert a mailbox

 Resource mailbox to shared mailbox

 Note that if your organization uses a hybrid Exchange environment, you need to manage your mailboxes by using the on-premises Exchange management tools.
-To convert a mailbox in a hybrid environment, you might need to move the mailbox back to on-premises Exchange, convert the mailbox type, and then move it back to Office 365.
+To convert a mailbox in a hybrid environment, you might need to move the mailbox back to on-premises Exchange, convert the mailbox type, and then move it back to Microsoft 365 or Office 365.

 If you are converting a user mailbox to a shared mailbox, you should either remove any mobile devices from the mailbox before the conversion, or you should block mobile access to the mailbox after the conversion.
 This is because once the mailbox is converted to a shared mailbox, mobile functionality will not work properly.
 Additionally, if you are trying to prevent access to the converted mailbox, you might have to reset the password.
-For more information on blocking access, see Remove a former employee from Office 365.
+For more information on blocking access, see Remove a former employee.

 Use Exchange Online PowerShell to convert a mailbox